Alaskeros: Life In the U.S.

-Alaskeros faced less discrimination in Alaska than in the Lower 48, mostly due to the native Eskimos and the large Asian community that was already present in the area.
-Some cannery workers lived in Alaska permanently, marrying Eskimo women and establishing their own communities there.
+Alaskeros faced less discrimination in Alaska than in the Lower 48, mostly due to the Alaska Native and the large Asian community that was already present in the area.
+Some cannery workers lived in Alaska permanently, marrying Alaska Native women and establishing their own communities there.
 In 1935, they formed the Filipino Community of Juneau.
 Because of the images portrayed by American educators in the Philippines, some Filipinos were under the impression that a way into American society was easily obtained through marriage, often taking up with "women of color," and avoiding white women because of the social problems that might stir up.
 In California and Washington, white resentment against the Filipinos grew.
 Filipinos were often portrayed as sexual threats that wanted to mix with white and Mexican women, and concerns over "hybridization" caused several race riots to come to a head.
 Whites tried to drive out Filipinos from their communities.
 The incident near Watsonville, California, in 1930 was the most publicized- involving 400 white vigilantes targeted a Filipino dance club, beating many and killing one.
 The California state legislature responded by amending anti-miscegenation laws, prohibiting white-Filipino marriages, similar to the laws in 12 other U.S. states.

 In 1953, the Supreme Court ruled in favor of union member Ernesto Mangaoang, who was jailed along with 30 other Alaskeros over communist implications, and established residency rights for thousands of Filipino Americans who entered the U.S. before the Philippines gained their independence in 1946.